Skip to Main Content

 Event 13 January 2026Location Online via Webex 13:00 - 14:00

-Consultant pharmacists will use a case study to illustrate a patient centred approach to SMRs for patients with respiratory conditions.
+Consultant pharmacists used a case study to illustrate a patient centred approach to SMRs for patients with respiratory conditions.

 Date